Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits: Discussion

 \section{Discussion}

 We studied the effects of numerical chaos on Solar System integrations in the literature.
-We find significant differences in the evolution of Mercury's eccentricity between the data sets of \cite{Zeebe2015b} and \cite{Abbotetal2021}, and we postulate this is due to different levels of pericenter resolution.
+We find significant differences in the evolution of Mercury's eccentricity between the data sets of \cite{Zeebe2015b} and \cite{Abbotetal2021}, and we postulate this is due to different levels of pericentre resolution.
 Our results are also supported by the study of \cite{Abbotetal2021}, which compares Solar System instability probabilities between different data sets.
-We conclude that a failure to resolve pericenter can lead to unphysical orbits in dynamical systems in astronomy.
+We conclude that a failure to resolve pericentre can lead to unphysical orbits in dynamical systems in astronomy.
 However, we believe the comparison between the A+21 and Z15 data sets can be strengthened by increasing the number of integrations in each data set.
-Stepsize resonance errors can be avoided by adequately resolving the effective period at pericenter, Eq. \eqref{eq:peri}.
+Stepsize resonance errors can be avoided by adequately resolving the effective period at pericentre, Eq. \eqref{eq:peri}.
 For a wide range of numerical methods (except a \cite{LR01} method), the tests here and in other works \citep{W15,Hernandezetal2020} suggest a time step of $\tau_f/16$ adequately avoids stepsize chaos, although this criterion may need slight modification for some problems \citep{W15}.

-We note none of the Solar System data sets we have considered here strictly resolve pericenter; it may be that Mercury's eccentricity evolution has not converged yet and looks different for an integration that uses smaller stepsizes than any considered here.
+We note none of the Solar System data sets we have considered here strictly resolve pericentre; {some are closer to resolving it than others, which explains the different instability probabilities of \cite{Abbotetal2021}.} It may be that Mercury's eccentricity evolution has not converged yet and looks different for an integration that uses smaller stepsizes than any considered here.
 Such stepsizes might better avoid numerical chaos and diffusion.
 Also note that the energy of a Keplerian orbit is independent of the eccentricity, so energy errors do not directly tell us about the eccentricity evolution of Mercury.

-Lower order symplectic integrators can resolve Mercury's pericenter at lower computational cost compared to several higher order methods.
+Lower order symplectic integrators can resolve Mercury's pericentre at lower computational cost compared to several higher order methods.
 This is a disadvantage of using higher order methods instead of lower order methods for Solar System calculations, and raises more questions about the usefulness of higher order symplectic integrators for planetary dynamics \citep{Hetal2021}.